nanzhen102/query_blast_heatmap/README.md

 - [ ] combine bash scripts
 - [ ] combine R script
 - [ ] FileExistsError: [Errno 17] File exists: 'output_result'
+- [ ] add variables for the cutoffs of csv filtering

 Done:
 - [ ] move output files into a new data folder